Phone-GWP-group

 Using custom eCommerce packaging can help with peak demand and improve customer experience

-As such, it is worth assessing the service you receive from your packaging provider.
-If they are not proactive, do not understand the intricacies of your business, are unresponsive or do not even supply all of the packaging you require, then switching to a new packaging supplier could provide you with noticeable benefits.
+As such, it is worth assessing the service you are receiving from your packaging provider.
+If they are not proactive, do not understand the intricacies of your business, are unresponsive, or do not supply all the packaging you require, then switching to a new packaging supplier could provide you with noticeable benefits.

-And whilst moving to a new supplier during the peak is likely not a good idea, going into this period with a packaging partner – rather than just a supplier – can be a significant advantage.
+While moving to a new supplier during the peak season is likely not a good idea, entering this period with a packaging partner, rather than just a supplier, can be a significant advantage.

 Outsource the management of your packaging inventory

-This service can vastly reduce the space you require for storing your packaging.
-JIT supply also allows you to hold more stock of products, accommodate more packing staff, or more effectively organise your warehouse space.
+This service can significantly reduce the space you require for storing your packaging.
+JIT supply also allows you to hold more stock of products, accommodate more packing staff, or organise your warehouse space more effectively.

 A forlift being driven in a warehouse full of packaging